idcrook/i-dotfiles/README.md

 ### Secrets files

-Secrets files, ie files that should not be commited/published, must have *.secrets* or */secrets/* in their filepath to be ignored by the root `.gitignore` file.
+Secrets files, ie files that should not be commited/published, must have `*.secrets*` or `*/secrets/*` in their filepath to be ignored by the root `.gitignore` file.

-Each *secrets* file should be accompanied by an *\*.example* file that is commited instead, to illustrate the use.
+Each *secrets* file should be accompanied by an `*.example*` file that is instead commited to repository, to illustrate the use.

 Keep your secrets files as short as possible to limit their influence as it complicates deployments (as they cannot be just pulled from github).